- Fashion Design AAS

 *Students will be enrolled and account will be billed before start of program.
 More detailed information about coverage and claims processes will be provided post-approval.

-- Coverage in the US: Gallagher Student Health Insurance
+- Coverage in the US: Haylor Health Insurance

 A copy of this form may be brought to Financial Aid Services so that a careful review of your program costs may be completed by an assigned financial aid counselor.